-Shadrach, Meshach, and Abednego knew that King Nebuchadnezzar’s statue was not a god to be worshipped.
+The Israelites pressured Aaron into helping them make an idol to worship even though they knew it was wrong.
 A false god could never help anyone!
-Only the one true God deserves to be worshipped.
-Only the one true God is real and could care for them.
-(And He did!)
+Only the one true God deserves to be worshiped.
+Only the one true God is real and could care for us.

 The Real Thing

 Send the kids on a search for fake and real stuff.
 (Fake/real fruit; food; money; flower; etc.)

 What’s the difference between fake and real?
 (Fake is an imitation of the real thing—some fake things look very real, but they are not.)

 What is an idol?
 (It is an imitation of the true God.
 An idol can be made from gold, silver, wood, or just about anything.)

 What’s the difference between an idol and the one true God?
 (The one true God made the heavens and the earth; an idol is something people make to represent a god they worship.)